-- We hope to start construction on the transmission line in February 2014 with completion by June 2014.
+- We expect to start construction on the transmission line (see project map) in February 2014 and anticipate completion by June 2014.

 - Construction on the St. Clair substation in Olympia began in early January 2013 and was completed in late September 2013.
 Crews replaced and added new electrical equipment to the substation; this work will allow us to connect the new transmission line into the substation.

 Puget Sound Energy plans to install approximately 3.2 miles of new 230 kilovolt transmission line between the St. Clair substation, 9512 Pacific Highway SE in Olympia, and an interconnection point on the Bonneville Power Administration's South Tacoma-Olympia 230 kV transmission line ( See map for location ).

 We are constructing the new transmission line to increase the capacity and reliability of the regional electric transmission system for more than 120,000 customers in Thurston County.
 We estimate that our existing Thurston County transmission system will reach capacity in 2013.
 Adding the new transmission line will allow PSE to respond to the county's growing need for power while increasing overall reliability.

 We will also expand the St. Clair substation within the existing property boundaries to accommodate the new transmission line.

 What is a transmission line?